CrunchNZ/lpb/.github/pull_request_template.md

 Add screenshots to help explain your changes.

 ## Additional Notes
-Any additional information that reviewers should know about this PR.
+Any additional information that reviewers should know about this change.